dheid/micropolis/README.md

 # Running

-The release archive comes with wrapper scripts, that start the game.
+The release archive comes with start scripts that ease the process of running the game.

 ## Linux and Mac

-x.x.x is the version number
+Download the Tar archive of the [latest version of Micropolis](https://github.com/dheid/micropolis/releases/latest). x.x.x is the version number

 (1) Extract the tar archive: `tar xf /path/to/micropolis-x.x.x.tar`

-(2) Run `./micropolis-x.x.x/bin/micropolis`
+(2) Run `./micropolis-x.x.x/bin/micropolis` to start the game

 ## Windows

+Download the ZIP archive of the [latest version of Micropolis](https://github.com/dheid/micropolis/releases/latest).

 (1) Extract the ZIP archive by double-clicking on the file